YeonghyeonKO/M1399_000100-2021spring/homework/hw3.md

 Now suppose we want to find a root of a differentiable function $f(x)$ on $(a,b)$.
 Consider the following iteration
 $$
 	x^{(t+1)} = x^{(t)} + \alpha  f(x^{(t)}) \quad (\alpha \neq 0).
+    \tag{Iter}
 $$

-2. When does iteration \eqref{eqn:fixedpoint} converge?
+2. When does iteration (Iter) converge?
 3. Discuss the advantage of introducing the $\alpha$.
-4. Relate iteration \eqref{eqn:fixedpoint} with the gradient descent method for minimization of a twice differentiable function.
+4. Relate iteration (Iter) with the gradient descent method for minimization of a twice differentiable function.

 ## Q2.
 Optimization